JulienneJulien/-ORM-E-Commerce-Back-End/README.md

 ## Installation
 ***Please install the package locally to your working project directory.***
 - On your preferred code editor, use the command line to run `npm i`
+- The latest version of the required packages will be installed.

 ## Usage
 ***Please ensure you have followed above steps to install package first!***
 - Access your working directory project folder.
-Copy and paste the code below to run the application `node server.js`
+Copy and paste the code below to connect to your schema from the MySQL shell `mysql -u root -p`

-`BLANK`
+`source Develop/db/schema.sql `
+- Once done enter **quit or exit** to terminate the sql session.
+Keyboard shortcut **CTRL+C** will bring you back to your  Terminal/Shell/Bash and run the following codes

+`npm run seed`

+`npm run start`

 ***See the images and video below for demo.***